Arch-Network/arch-node/README.md

    chmod +x path/to/arch-node
    ```

+3. Additionally, you can use the pre-built docker images to run `arch-node`.
+Check [docker](./docker) for more details.

 ## Usage

 To start your node, you can simply run the binary with the following command: